-5k is a fun event to compete in.
+A 5k is a fun event to compete in.
 It serves both as an ideal introduction to the sport and also a meaningful challenge in its own right.
-Completing your first 5k is a great achievement wherever you finish in the field and this training plan steps you through from novice to race day competitor and includes a multitude of tips and advice to help you reach your 5k goal.
+Completing a 5k is a great achievement wherever you finish in the field and this training plan steps you through to race day and includes a multitude of tips and advice to help you reach your 5k goal.